Environmental Protection Agency (EPA).

 A. Analytical Enforcement Methodology

-Method RM-26B-2 was validated by IR-4 for the analyses of residues of clethodim in/on radish and carrots.
-The limit of quantitation (LOQ) was determined to be 0.1 ppm for carrots and 0.16 ppm for radish.
+Method RM-26B-2 was validated by IR-4 for the analyses of residues of clethodim in/on radish, carrots, cucumbers, cranberries, and strawberries.
+The LOQ was determined to be 0.05 ppm for strawberries and cranberries, 0.1 ppm for carrots, and 0.16 ppm for radish.
 Average recoveries were within the acceptable range for all fortification levels tested and all commodities.
-The method RM-26B-2 for the determination of clethodim and its metabolites in radish and carrots is acceptable for data collection and meets the requirements for a residue analytical method to enforce tolerances.
+The method RM-26B-2 for the determination of clethodim and its metabolites in radish, carrots cucumbers, cranberries, and strawberries is acceptable for data collection and meets the requirements for a residue analytical method to enforce tolerances.

 The common moiety method RM-26B-3 for the determination of clethodim and its metabolites is similar to the common moiety method RM-26B-2.
 The method RM-26B-2 and RM-26D-2 have completed an Independent Laboratory Validation (ILV) and also have completed Tolerance Methods Validations (TMVs) in the Agency's laboratory.
 Additionally, the compound specific method, EPA-RM-26D-2 is also available and is suitable for residue data collection and as a residue analytical methold to enforce tolerances.
-Both methods have been forwarded to FDA for inclusion in a future edition of the Pesticide Analytical Manual, Volume II (PAM II).
+Both methods have been forwarded to the Food and Drug Administration for inclusion in a future edition of the Pesticide Analytical Manual, Volume II (PAM II).

 The methods may be requested from: Francis Griffith, Analytical Chemistry Branch, Environmental Science Center, 701 Mapes Road, Fort George G. Mead, Maryland, 20755-5350; telephone number: (410) 305-2905; e-mail address: firstname.lastname@example.org.